-The Master of Education degrees with a major in Teaching and Learning.
+The Master of Education degree with a major in Teaching and Learning.

-The Master of Science degrees with a major in Educational Leadership.
+The Master of Science degree with a major in Educational Leadership.

-The Associate of Science degrees with majors in Early Childcare and Development, and Health and Fitness Training.
+The Associate of Science degree with majors in Early Childcare and Development, and Health and Fitness Training.

-The Bachelor of Science degrees with majors in Composite Social Studies Education, Early Childhood Education, Elementary Education, English Education, Exercise Science, Mathematics Education, Middle School Education, Music Education, Science Education, Spanish Education, Special Education and Sports Management.
+The Bachelor of Science degree with majors in Composite Social Studies Education, Early Childhood Education, Elementary Education, English Education, Exercise Science, Mathematics Education, Middle School Education, Music Education, Science Education, Spanish Education, Special Education and Sports Management.